feldera/feldera/docs/api/cli.md

 ### Optional: Shell completion

 Once the `fda` binary is installed, you can enable shell command completion for `fda` by adding the following line to your shell init script.
-We recommend generating the shell code anew on shell startup so that it is “self-correcting” on shell launch, rather than writing the generated completions to a file.

 * Bash